 A novel electrochemical sensor based on microporous polymeric nanospheres for measuring peroxynitrite anion released by living cells and studying the synergistic effect of antioxidants†

-Peroxynitrite anion (ONOO−) is a crucial reactive nitrogen species (RNS), which has aroused immense research interest in the biological and biomedical fields because aberrant expression levels of ONOO− are related with many diseases.
-In this work, a novel electrochemical sensor is described for detection of peroxynitrite anion (ONOO−) released from living cells.
-It is constructed by a glassy carbon electrode (GCE) decorated with nanocomposites (CTS-MPNS) synthesized from chitosan (CTS) functionalized microporous polymeric nanospheres (MPNS).
-The prepared CTS-MPNS/GCE sensor shows a supernormal manifestation in measuring ONOO− in a wide range of concentrations from 3.83 nM to 0.104 mM and the detection limit is as low as 1.28 nM (S/N = 3), which makes it possible to detect traced amounts of ONOO− released from U87 cells.
-Significantly, the synergistic effect of different antioxidants to scavenge ONOO− in the biological systems is further studied by electrochemical method for the first time, which provides an efficient strategy protecting the cells against oxidative stress.
-In the authors’ perception, the developed platform and the efficient strategy may pave the way for their future applications in the field of biomedicine and treatment of cancer diseases.
+Peroxynitrite anion (ONOO−) is a crucial reactive nitrogen species (RNS), which has aroused immense research interest in the biological and biomedical fields because aberrant expression levels of ONOO− are related to many diseases.
+In this work, a novel electrochemical sensor is described for the detection of peroxynitrite anion (ONOO−) released from living cells.
+It is constructed with a glassy carbon electrode (GCE) decorated with a nanocomposite (CTS-MPNS) synthesized from chitosan (CTS) functionalized microporous polymeric nanospheres (MPNS).
+The prepared CTS-MPNS/GCE sensor shows a supernormal manifestation in measuring ONOO− in a wide range of concentrations from 3.83 nM to 0.104 mM, and the detection limit is as low as 1.28 nM (S/N = 3), which makes it possible to detect trace amounts of ONOO− released from U87 cells.
+Significantly, the synergistic effect of different antioxidants on scavenging ONOO− in biological systems is further studied by an electrochemical method for the first time, which provides an efficient strategy for protecting cells against oxidative stress.
+The developed platform and the efficient strategy may pave the way for their future applications in the field of biomedicine and the treatment of cancer diseases.